taverianov/cloudlinux-documentation/docs/solo/installation/README.md

 It is easy to convert your existing installation by cldeploy script.
 The process takes a few minutes and replaces just a handful of RPMs.

 :::warning
-Unlike [Fresh installation](/solo/installation/#fresh-installation), converting requires CloudLinux OS Solo license.
+Unlike [Fresh installation](/solo/installation/#fresh-installation), converting requires a CloudLinux OS Solo license.
-Please refer to the [guide](/solo/activation/) to get activation key.
+Please refer to the [guide](/solo/activation/) to get the activation key.
 :::

 ### Downloading and running conversion script